“Will this look good on a college application?”

 Use our “brake pedal and gas pedal” theory.
 Some courses are harder, but you are interested in them and are ready for that level of rigor, so step on the gas pedal.
 Other courses hold less interest for you or are in a subject you find too challenging, tap the brake pedal to maintain balance.
 Research what your targeted colleges and majors require that you take in high school.
 And with a nod to balance, be sure to consider your outside activities – what academics can I excel at while doing these things outside of school?

 Sometimes students struggle to align interests, majors, and careers.
-When you need support in this area, consider our tools including our Why Go to College? webinar, our Heads Up! workshop for grades 7-9, Guided Self Assessment for grades 10 to early college, and our free Career Calls.
+When you need support in this area, consider our tools including our Why Go to College? webinar and Guided Self Assessment for grades 10 to early college.

 Choosing extracurricular activities